What is Medication Therapy Management (MTM)?

 U.S. Food and Drug Administration.
 (2015, November 24).
 Retrieved May 03, 2016, from http://www.fda.gov/Drugs/GuidanceComplianceRegulatoryInformation/Surveillance/AdverseDrugEffects/ucm070461.htm

 What does the curriculum cover?

-The comprehensive coursework for the Master of Science in Pharmacy with a concentration in Medication Therapy Management covers both the clinical and business facets of MTM.
+The comprehensive coursework for the Master in Medication Therapy Management covers both the clinical and business facets of MTM.

 For students who want to provide MTM services, either for their own business or to create new career opportunities, coursework includes:

 - Physical assessment skills